 Peas to reduce the environmental footprint in spirits

-Master distiller Kirsty Black explains that each spirit base can be made from any ingredient.
+Master distiller Kirsty Black explains that each basic spirit can be made from any ingredient

-“The basic spirit can be made from any agricultural raw material, but since it is distilled to a very high alcoholic strength and purity, the raw material should not have much influence on the final taste of the gin once it has been flavoured with botanicals,” explains Black of the Arbikie Distillery.
+“The basic spirit can be made from any agricultural raw material.
+But since it is distilled to a very high alcoholic strength and purity, the raw material should not have much influence on the final taste of the gin once it has been flavored with botanicals,” explains Kirsty Black of the Arbikie Distillery.

 Gin, usually made from ground wheat grain, can be made from peas, for example.
 Black decided to join a group of botanists and environmentalists to determine the use of peas as a substitute for wheat.
 In fact, legumes are more sustainable because of their ability to fix nitrogen from the atmosphere.
 They reduce the need for synthetic nitrogen fertilizers, which are responsible for much of the agricultural pollution.
 For example, wheat needs about 15 kilograms of nitrogen fertilizer while the pea needs zero.